-important in most recessions, especially the most severe ones.
-We then propose and implement improvements in Shimer's methods for treating the 1994 CPS redesign, time aggregation bias, and heterogeneity in flow rates across job losers, job leavers, and labor force entrants.
-All our refinements of Shimer's analysis continue to find substantial cyclicality in both inflows and outflows - hence our subtitle "Everyone's a Winner."
+We confirm his finding that the majority of cyclical unemployment variation can be attributed to cyclicality in the outflow hazard, but we also find that, when viewed in an appropriate metric, Shimer's own results indicate that increased inflows also are important in most recessions, especially the most severe ones.
+We then propose and implement modifications of Shimer's methods for treating the 1994 CPS redesign, time aggregation bias, and heterogeneity in flow rates across job losers, job leavers, and labor force entrants.
+All our refinements of Shimer's analysis continue to find substantial cyclicality in both inflows and outflows.

-Finally, we discuss what can be learned about the business cycle from performing mechanical decompositions of cyclical unemployment variation into inflow and outflow components.
+In light of that finding, we caution against the recent tendency of macroeconomic theorists to overlook the cyclicality of unemployment inflows.
+A complete understanding of cyclical unemployment requires an explanation of countercyclical unemployment inflow rates as well as procyclical outflow rates.
+We also discuss more generally what can be learned about the business cycle from performing mechanical decompositions of cyclical unemployment variation into inflow and outflow components.
 We explain why some of the cyclical variation in the outflow hazard may be caused by cyclical changes in the size and composition of the inflow, and we suggest that cyclical changes in both inflows and outflows stem from the same source - whatever it is that shifts the derived demand for labor leftward during a recession.
-In the end, regardless of whether and how one partitions cyclical unemployment variation between inflows and outflows, the fundamental questions for understanding decreased employment and increased unemployment in recessions remain: (1) Why does the labor demand curve shift to the left, and (2) why is the effective labor supply curve positively sloped?